apache/doris/docs/en/docs/get-starting/get-starting.md

 ## Apache Doris is easy to use

 Doris uses the MySQL protocol for communication, and users can connect to the Doris cluster through MySQL Client or MySQL JDBC.
-When choosing the MySQL client version, it is recommended to use a version after 5.1, because the user name longer than 16 characters cannot be supported before 5.1.
+When choosing the MySQL Client version, it is recommended to use a version after 5.1, because the user name longer than 16 characters cannot be supported before 5.1.
 Doris SQL syntax basically covers MySQL syntax.

 ### Apache Doris Web UI access